Zah-Ram/UTA/README.md

 ## Overview

 UTA is a misclassification detection framework that monitors the evolution of predictions across hierarchical network depths rather than relying solely on terminal outputs.
-By equipping a backbone network with lightweight auxiliary classifiers, UTA extracts the prediction trajectory (probability, logit, and entropy) across multiple intermediate depths in a single forward pass, then encodes these dynamics into 23 interpretable descriptors for error detection.
+By equipping a backbone network with lightweight auxiliary classifiers, UTA extracts the prediction trajectory (probability, logit, and entropy) across multiple intermediate depths in a single forward pass, then encodes these dynamics into 23 interpretable descriptors for diagnosing model behavior.

 ## Key Results